AU-Nebula/gbnet/README.md

 > Original README can be found below

 ## Preliminaries
- * The code seems to work with Python 3.6, so have that installed.
  * The GB-Net code depends on a lot of data which can be downloaded by running the `download_data.sh` script from the project root.
-This gives you around 30GB of data.
+This includes around 30GB of data so it will take some time.
- * There is an `environment.yml` file for Conda which eases the setup of the environment.
+ * There is an `environment.yml` file which sets up Conda with Python 3.6 and relevant dependencies, `conda env create -f environment.yml`.
+It is also possible to install the dependencies using pip if you have Python 3.6 installed, `pip install -r requirements.txt`.

 ---